michaeltang235/R_exercise/README.md

 Further detials related to section **(3)** can be found in the file 'data-analysis.R'<br/>

 **(4) Data reporting**,<br/>
-- use a R Markdown document and write a short summary of the results of analysis conducted in section **(3)**, highlighting key points that are important regarding the family characteristics in the Atlantic region.
-Also, share the code with others in the document.
+- use a R Markdown document and write a short summary of the results of the analysis conducted in section **(3)**, highlighting key points that are important regarding the family characteristics in the Atlantic region.
+Also, include snapshots of code in the document.

 Script for the R Mardown docuemnt is saved as 'analysis_report_exercise.Rmd'